Eddevinc/files2/wvd-in-a-day/11-Setup-FsLogix.md

    Now Click on **Run** to execute the script.

-   Wait for sometime for the script to execute.
+   Wait for sometime for the script to execute, It will show a output saying ***Script Executed successfully***.